 Select all the pieces that form the bottom part by clicking on them while holding the Control key.
 Once you have them selected, press Ctrl + G to group them.
 Then, repeat this with the pieces of the top part.

-Now, select all the elements and paint them with the blue color that we have in our color palette (in case you're using the same as me).
-You'll see that, if you select everything, even the counters of the letters (the area of the letters enclosed by their shape).
+Now, select all the elements and paint them with the orange color that we have in our color palette (in case you're using the same as me).
+You'll see that, if you select everything, even the counters of the letters (the area of the letters enclosed by their shape) will be painted.
 This is not a problem.
 Just select them one by one and delete them.

 Select the bottom part and move it however you like.